Beausoleil, Alpes-Maritimes

 Beausoleil ([bosɔlɛj]; Bèusoleu [ˌbɛwsuˈlew]; lit.
 'Beautiful Sun') is a commune in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
 It adjoins the Principality of Monaco to its south.
 The commune of Beausoleil was established in 1904; it was supposed to be named Monte-Carlo Supérieur ([mɔ̃t kaʁlɔ sypeʁjœʁ]; lit.
 'Upper Monte Carlo') for a time but the idea was abandoned after protests from Monégasque authorities.
-In 2017, it had a population of 13,607.

 Geography

 Located on a hillside above the city-state of Monaco, Beausoleil is surrounded by the Tête de Chien and Agel mountains.

 It is urbanistically contiguous with the principality and shares some streets, as the Boulevard de France, the Boulevard du Maréchal Leclerc, and the Avenue du Maréchal Foch.
+Its house and neighbourhood designs also blend in with those on the Monagasque side of the border, in effect forming an urban area with Monaco.

 Its municipality borders with the Monégasque wards of Monte Carlo, Saint Roman, Saint Michel, Moneghetti and Les Révoires; and with the French municipalities of La Turbie, Roquebrune-Cap-Martin and Peille.

 Economy

 The commune is intertwined with Monaco.
 It functions to some extent as a bedroom community as many of its residents are employed in Monaco.
 The main part of the town consists of Belle Époque houses with ornate entrances.
 Attractions within Beausoleil include the Gustave Eiffel covered market, St Joseph's Sanctuary (a church with ornate stained-glass windows) and the Fontdivina Fountain and Wash House.

-Given the town's proximity to Monaco, real estate in Beausoleil is prohibitively expensive for many.
-There is a sense in which the even more expensive Monaco exports its worker accommodation challenge to Beausoleil, which, in turn, exports its own acute accommodation challenge to other French towns further inland.